 What happens when coworkers discover that they derive a shared sense of meaning from their jobs?
 They connect emotionally, which leads to stronger and more productive professional relationships.
 They’re more willing and able to work through conflicts that arise, solve problems together, and get things done.

-Today we would like to share an exercise developed by Dr. Gottman to explore the meaning you derive from your work.
-Make sure that you set aside an uninterrupted block of time (when you are feeling up to it!) to go through these questions.
+Today we would like to share an exercise developed by Dr. John Gottman to explore the meaning you derive from your work.
+Make sure that you set aside an uninterrupted block of time to go through these questions.

 Exercise: What Does Your Job Mean to You?